Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

 - **Current Limitation**: All annotations are stored in a single Gun.js node (`annotations`), which won’t scale to trillions of annotations across millions of users.
 - **Proposed Solution**: Use domain-based sharding, creating one Gun.js node per domain (e.g., `annotations_example_com`, `annotations_aaa_com`).
 Servers replicate only the shards (domains) relevant to their users’ activity (e.g., pages visited or annotated).
 - **Sub-Sharding for Popular Domains**: For high-traffic domains (e.g., `google.com`), sub-shard by hashing the full URL (e.g., `annotations_google_com_shard_0`).
-- **Next Steps**: Design and implement the per-domain node structure, updating `useAnnotations` and `useStorage` to dynamically select the appropriate node based on the current page’s domain.
+- **Next Steps**: Planned for the next sprint to implement the per-domain node structure, updating `useAnnotations` and `useStorage` to dynamically select the appropriate node based on the current page’s domain.

 ## Security Plan
 - **Goal**: Ensure annotations can only be modified or deleted by their creator and protect the system from hacking.